alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/canresizewithgrip-seems-does-not-work-in-wpf.md

  ***Figure 4***: *Turning transparency on and moving the windows against a dark background now I see the marker*

-The marker was correctly rendered, but since the real dimension of the window is bigger than the visible content, I do not see him where Iâ€™m expecting it to be, and this makes me think that it was not correctly rendered.
+The marker was correctly rendered, but since the real dimension of the window is bigger than the visible content, I do not see him where I'm expecting it to be, and this makes me think that it was not correctly rendered.

 Alk.